Explore Our Affordable Courses

 Voluntary Unemployment:

-A person is out of a job of his own choice.
+• A person is out of a job of his own choice.
 Either he wants higher wages or doesn’t want to work at all.
-Voluntary unemployment is likely to occur when the equilibrium wage rate is below the wage necessary to encourage individuals to supply their labour.

-Involuntary unemployment: Prevailing wage rates, but unable to find work due to factors beyond his control.
+Involuntary Unemployment: Prevailing wage rates, but unable to find work due to factors beyond his control.

 TYPES OF INVOLUNTARY UNEMPLOYMENT